 In addition, we can create a social media strategy to optimize social engagement to foster a relationship with your customers and promote trust, thought leadership and most importantly, confidence in your company, so when your customer is ready to buy, they’ll come to the one they trust – you.
-Tying this all together once again, the better your content on your social media channels, the better your engagement will be and the more inbound links you’ll have going to your website and thus, higher SERPs in Google.
+Tying this all together, once again, the better your content on your social media channels, the better your engagement will be and the more inbound links you’ll have going to your website and thus, higher ranking in the SERPs on Google.

 Web Design: The New-School Approach

 No, it’s not enough to create a website, hand you the keys and wave goodbye.
 It’s much more than that, these days.
 That’s the old-school approach.
 We prefer the new-school approach.
 If you’re contemplating a website for your startup or a redesign for an existing website and you’re dealing with a design firm that’s not advocating this approach, you may want to reevaluate your options.
 There’s one sure-fire way to achieve success for your website and your bottom line and we’re convinced it’s through content marketing